First Hand — An honest account of the financial reality of quitting a side job that takes over

 I think it’s important for freelancers and those starting out to invest in their business whenever possible.
 Don’t be too scared to pay out for things, because money comes, and money goes.
 When you have the mentality of investing in yourself, it also motivates you to do better; the positive and proactive behaviour will bring about growth.

-On the Money is an anonymous series that shares experiences from creatives on the topic of earning and finances – from successes to failures and everything in between.
+With our Money Talks series, we’re sharing experiences from creatives on the topic of earning and finances – from successes to failures and everything in between.
 If you have a story you’d like to share with us, please email us: [email protected]